 Neither had I until recently, but once I discovered them, I realized how insanely perfect they are for work lunches.

-Because sure, you can keep spending your time running out to get takeout, or eating the same turkey sandwich over and over again, or you can try out this new fun way to pack your lunch.
+Because sure, you can keep spending your precious lunch break getting takeout, or eating the same turkey sandwich over and over again, or you can try out this fun (healthy!) way to pack your lunch.

 What are bento boxes?